-When you implement an app that plays multiple sounds which are background music and sound effects, you need to read the following guidelines and sample code carefully.
+If you implement an app that plays multiple sounds, which are background music and sound effects, you need to read the following guidelines and sample code carefully.

 In this article, we explain both the audio element and the Web Audio API for playing multiple sounds.
-Due to restrictions, however, we strongly recommend using the audio element for playing background music.
+Due to restrictions, however, we strongly recommend you to use the audio element for playing background music.

-You should use only one audio element in your webOS TV app.
-As the audio tag uses the hardware decoder and app switching is supported, sometimes media resource conflict occurs.
-To prevent the media resource conflict in webOS TV, you should use only one audio element in your app.
+You should use only one audio element in your app.
+As the audio tag uses the hardware decoder on webOS TV, sometimes media resource conflict occurs while apps are switching.
+To prevent the media resource conflict on webOS TV, you should use only one audio element in your app.
 If you declare one or more audio elements in your app, sounds are not played at the same time.

 The duration of audio content must be at least 1 second.